gasparka/thesis/docs/3_conversion.rst

     begin
         self.mul := a * self.coef;
         self.acc := self.acc + self.mul;
-        ret_0 := self.acc;
+        ret_0 := self.acc; -- return via 'out' argument
     end procedure;

 The synthesis results (:numref:`ghetto_comb_mac_rtl`) show that a functionally correct MAC has been implemented.
 However, in terms of hardware, it is not quite what was wanted.
-The data model specified 3 registers, but only the one for 'acc' is present and even this is at the wrong location.
+The data model specified 3 registers, but only the one for ``acc`` is present, and even that is not placed on the critical path.

 .. _ghetto_comb_mac_rtl:
 .. figure:: img/ghetto_comb_mac_rtl.png
     :align: center
     :figclass: align-center

-    Unexpected synthesis result of :numref:`vhdl_oop` (Intel Quartus RTL viewer)
+    Unexpected synthesis result of :numref:`vhdl_oop`, ``self.coef=123`` (Intel Quartus RTL viewer)

 Defining registers with variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clearly the way of defining registers is not working properly.
-The mistake was to expect that the registers work in the same way as 'class variables' in traditional programming
+Previous section made a mistake of expecting the registers to work in the same way
-languages.

-Hardware registers have just one difference to class variables, the value assigned to them does not take
-effect immediately, but rather on the next clock edge.
-That is the basic idea of registers, they take a new value
-on clock edge.
-When the value is set at **this** clock edge, it will be taken on **next** clock edge.

-Trying to stay in the software world, we can abstract away the clock edge by thinking that it denotes the
-call to the 'main' function.
-Meaning that registers take the assigned value on the next function call,
-meaning assignment is delayed by one function call.
+as 'class variables' in traditional programming languages.
+Actually registers are delayed elements, so to say
+they take the next value.

-VHDL defines a special assignment operator for this kind of delayed assignment, it is called 'signal assignment'.
+VHDL defines a special 'signal assignment' operator for this kind of delayed assignment, that can be used on
-It must be used on VHDL signal objects like :code:`a <= b`.
+VHDL signal objects like like :code:`a <= b`.
+These objects are hard to map to higher level languages and have
+limited usage in VHDL structured code constructs.
+Cannot map to record.

+Conveniently, the signal assignment can be mimicked with two variables,
-VHDL signals really come down to just having two variables, to represent the **next** and **current** values.
+to represent the **next** and **current** values.
 Signal assignment operator sets the value of **next** variable.
-On the next simulation delta, **current** is automatically
+On the next simulation delta, all the
-set to equal **next**.

-This two variable method has been used before, for example Pong P. Chu, author of one of the most reputed VHDL books,
-suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
-The same semantics are also used in
+signals are updated i.e. **next** written to **current**.
+This way of writing sequential logic has been
+suggested by Pong P. Chu in his VHDL book :cite:`chu_vhdl` and is also used in MyHDL signal objects
-MyHDL signal objects :cite:`jan_myhdl_signals`.
+:cite:`jan_myhdl_signals`.

-Adapting this style for the OOP data model is shown in :numref:`mac_next`.
+Adapting this style for the MAC example is shown in :numref:`mac_next`, the data model now includes the
-The new data model extends the structure to include the 'nexts' object,
-that can used to assign **next** value for registers, for example :code:`self.nexts.acc := 0`.
+``nexts`` member, that should be used to write register values.

 .. code-block:: vhdl
     :caption: Data model with **next**, in OOP-style VHDL
     :name: mac_next

-    type next_t is record
+    type next_t is record -- new record to hold 'next' values
         mul: integer;
         acc: integer;
         coef: integer;